 Read on to learn more about Chime vs. Qapital and see which one of these automatic savings apps is the right fit for you.

 If you’re looking for a unique automatic savings app with some extra perks, Chime may be your best bet.
 Chime is a savings app that doubles as a mobile banking platform.
 If you open a (free!)
-Spending Account, you can also open a Savings Account.
+Checking Account, you can also open a Savings Account.

-Chime Bank Savings Account & Features
+Chime Savings Account & Features

 Using Chime, you can take advantage of its Automatic Savings feature.
 Each time you use your debit card and spend money, Chime will round up that purchase to the nearest dollar and put the difference into your Savings Account.
 Easy, right?

 Let’s say you buy some groceries for $46.57.
 In this case, rounds the purchase up to $47 and put the remaining 43 cents into your Savings Account.
-While this may not seem like a lot of money, all of your round ups will add up fast.
+While this may not seem like a lot of money, all of your round-ups will add up fast.
 In this way, you’re also getting rewarded for spending and your adulting game will stay on point since you’re paying yourself first.

-Another major benefit of the Chime Bank app is that, when enabled, it will automatically deposit the widely recommended 10 percent of your paycheck into your savings account.
+Another major benefit of the Chime mobile banking app is that, when enabled, it will automatically deposit the widely recommended 10 percent of your paycheck into your savings account.
 These two features make sure you’re saving on when you spend money and when you’re getting paid.
 So, when money is coming in and going out, you’re always setting aside some cash for a rainy day fund.

 Perhaps the best feature of all: Chime never charges hidden fees and is easy to use.

 Qapital: A savings app for goal setters

 Using Qapital, you can pick a goal and start working toward making it happen.
 Your money will be held in an FDIC account insured at a partner bank and you can cash out your money at any time (even before reaching a goal).